reyesp23/gpt-ios-localization/README.md

 ### ⚠️**Warning**⚠️
 - The OpenAI API is currently not available for free.
 To use this action you'll need to sign-up for a paid account and generate an API Key.
-- This action works reliably using ```gpt-4```, however this model is currently only available through a waitlist.
-You can still test this Action with ```gpt-3.5-turbo```, however it is not recommended since it ocasionally includes additional characters or format errors that can break your .strings file.
+- This action works reliably using ```gpt-4```, you can still test this Action with ```gpt-3.5-turbo```, however it is not recommended since it ocasionally includes additional characters or format errors that can break your .strings file.